mdsol/farscape/WRITING_PLUGINS.md

 # Farscape Utilities

-Any plugin can reference `Farscape.cache`, which exposes [the same API as Rails.cache](http://apidock.com/rails/ActiveSupport/Cache/Store), `Farscape.logger`, which exposes [the same API as the built-in Ruby logger](http://apidock.com/ruby/Logger), and `Farscape.jobs`, which enables asynchronous processing (API tk).
-By default, Farscape.cache operates in-memory, Farscape.logger writes to STDOUT, and Farscape.jobs will actually block and run synchronously.
+Any plugin can reference `Farscape.cache`, which exposes [the same API as Rails.cache](http://apidock.com/rails/ActiveSupport/Cache/Store), `Farscape.logger`, which exposes [the same API as the built-in Ruby logger](http://apidock.com/ruby/Logger).
+By default, Farscape.cache operates in-memory and Farscape.logger writes to STDOUT.
 Plugins can provide enhanced versions of these utilities by modifying the global state of the Farscape object:

 ```ruby
 module Peacekeeper